The tasks LLM's are good at, and the tasks they're sh**t at: a personal review

 1. Data Anonymization: Techniques like data anonymization can be employed to protect user privacy while still enabling LLMs to learn from vast datasets.

 2. User Consent: Clear and informed user consent should be obtained before collecting and using personal data for LLM training.
-Transparency about data usage is essential.

 1. Here is the final essay that came off the collaboration.